 Applications and Further Information:

-Except for disclosures to IADR or GSK as agreed to by applicant, all applicants shall agree not to disclose their application or the contents thereof to others until June 30, 2017.
+Except for disclosures to IADR or GSK as agreed to by applicant, all applicants shall agree not to disclose their application or the contents thereof to others until after the IADR General Session & Exhibition.
 After the judging process has been completed, GSK will have access to applicant names, their institutions, the proposal title and abstract only, and may wish to discuss potential commercialization of the concepts disclosed in the applications with the applicants, if the applicants so agree.

 Interested parties are welcome to submit a brief proposal letter outlining the research to IADR and asking for a determination as to whether such research would qualify for consideration.